Concordia University Athletics and NCAA Eligibility

 - The record of the above courses and course grades must be certified by the NCAA Eligibility Center using an official high-school transcript or official correspondence forwarded directly from the high school or upon a high-school transcript forwarded by an institution’s department of University Enrollment, Marketing and Enrollment, and

 - A minimum combined score on the SAT verbal and math sections or a combined score on the ACT that meets the NCAA sliding scale requirements.
 The required SAT or ACT score must be achieved under national testing conditions on a national testing date.
 By clicking here, you can view the sliding scale requirements.
-The standardized test score requirement has been waived for incoming students athletes during the 2021-2022 and 2022-2023 academic years.
+The standardized test score requirement has been waived for incoming student-athletes during the 2022-2023 and 2023-2024 academic years.

 NCAA Progress Toward Degree Requirements

 The student-athlete must demonstrate continued academic achievement in subsequent years while participating in athletics.

 The following requirements must be fulfilled on an annual basis in order for a student-athlete to maintain their NCAA Eligibility.

 - Student-athlete must pass 9 credits toward their major/minor/general education program each semester.